[Iwate] Feel nostalgic! Travel back in time to the Meiji era with a retro walk around Morioka Station

 GOOGLE MAP

-Once your stomach is full, it's time to walk north along the Nakatsugawa River.
-The upper bridge with its impressive wooden railings comes into view.
-The railings of the bridge, which was built in 1986, are decorated with bronze imitation jewels, which are rare in Japan.
-Walking while watching the river flow will give you a relaxing feeling.
+Once you've had your fill, try walking north along the Nakatsugawa River.
+You'll see the upper bridge with its impressive wooden railings.
+Built in 1619, the bridge's railings are made with bronze giboju, a rare find in Japan.
+Walking while watching the river flow is sure to put you in a relaxed mood

 INFORMATION